Welcome to Stornoway Airport

 A lighthouse is situated on Arnish Point at the mouth of the harbour and visually dominates the approaches.
 On 1st January 1919, the lolaire sank at the entrance of the harbour, one of the worst maritime disasters in Scottish or UK waters, with a death toll of 200 men.

 The annual Hebridean Celtic Festival is a 4 day community led festival which attracts over 10,000 visitors during July of each year.
-The Royal National Mod has been held in Stornoway on a number of occasions, most recently in 2001 and 2005.
+The Royal National Mod has been held in Stornoway on a number of occasions.

 Stornoway is a sister of Pendleton, in Anderson County, S. Carolina, United States.
 One of the most famous exports from Stornoway is the Stornoway black pudding, which is regarded as one of the top gourmet black puddings in the United Kingdom.